Friday, April 25, 2025

 "I Am"

 This is the word that Jesus pronounced at the end of an argument with his religious opponents.
-I don't think that it is an accident that Jesus statement has reached the pinnacle of His explanation.
 He no longer says, “I Am” this or that: the bread of life, the light of the world, the resurrection and the life, and so on.
 He simply says “I Am” without further clarification.
 This gives his declaration an absolute, foundational truth that is beyond reproach.
 I believe that Jesus is intentionally recalling the word of Exodus 3:14 and Isaiah 43:10-12, in which God proclaims his divine “I Am”.

 Friday, February 21, 2025